Damianonymous/streamlink-plugins/readme.md

 Name of the model written in uppercase - when it tries to connect and when is succeeding.
 - the time interval between attempts is no longer a fixed value, it is randomly chosen between 45 and 75 seconds.
 - if something was recorded during an attempt the next attempt will be started in 22..37 seconds.
+Why a random value and not a fixed value: because, when you start multiple sessions, they tend to syncronize all together and then spam the site.
+In a few minutes the site will temporary block your connection.

 Usage: